bradley-holt/shop/README.md

 * **[Apache CouchDB](http://couchdb.apache.org/):** An open source document database featuring an HTTP API, JSON documents, clustering capabilities for horizontal scalability, and *peer-to-peer replication*.
 * **[IBM Cloudant](https://cloudant.com/):** A fully-managed database-as-a-service (DBaaS) *based on Apache CouchDB* with additional full text and geospatial search capabilities
 * **[Hoodie](http://hood.ie/):** An open source *backend framework for Offline First applications*, leveraging Apache CouchDB on the server and PouchDB on the client

+#### Workshop Outline

+1. Install and run the Polymer Shop app.
+2. Install Hoodie.
+3. Configure Hoodie, optionally using Apache CouchDB or IBM Cloudant.
+4. Replace IndexedDB with the Hoodie store, which is a wrapper for PouchDB.
+5. Integrate with the Hoodie account API, allowing users to sign up, sign in, and sign out.
+6. Demonstrate the offline sync capabilities of Hoodie and PouchDB.

 ### Initial Set Up&nbsp;&nbsp;⌨